KristinaTar/WWG/README.md

 # RUNNING LOCALLY

-run npm install
-run npm start
+-run `npm install`
+-run `npm start`

-## LIBRARY USAGE
+# LIBRARY USAGE

-React,
-TypeScript,
-axios,
+- React
+- TypeScript
+- axios
-Styled Components,
+- Styled Components
-React Select,
+- React Select
-Formik
+- Formik

-### Responsive
+# RESPONSIVE

-This app is mostly responsive, except page with the main table.
-There was no design for it and it will take time to create a new layout for the mobile version
+This app is mostly responsive, except page with the main table. <br> There was no design for it and it will take time to create a new layout for the mobile version